Support Vulnerable Children in Singapore

-World Vision's One Life Fund is our commitment to stand in the gap for vulnerable children in Singapore.
+World Vision's Vulnerable Children in Singapore Fund is our commitment to stand in the gap for children in Singapore.

 From 2023, our featured project under this fund aims to support children in out-of-home care with special learning needs.